MrFriendCS/N5-CS/docs/N5-CS-WDD.md

 ### CSS rules

 Rules are terminated with a semicolon, **`;`**.
-A rule with a single property will be valid without a semicolon but a rmultiple rules will not.
+A rule with a single property will be valid without a semicolon but a rule with multiple properties will not.

 #### Single property